rossumai/university/docs/learn/sandboxes/index.md

 ## Installation

-First, download the Sandboxing tool `deployment-manager` locally from its Rossum GitHub repository:
+First, download the install script for our Sandboxing tool `deployment-manager` from its Rossum GitHub repository:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/rossumai/deployment-manager/main/install.sh)"
 ```

-This will install the Sandboxing tool in the `~/.local/bin` folder making it available globally under the command `prd`.
+The script will automatically run and install the Sandboxing tool in the `~/.local/bin` folder making it available globally under the command `prd`.

 To upgrade to the latest version, run: